Food and Drug Interactions to Know for the PTCB Exam!Jul 18th, 2022

-Elsewhere we discussed drug-drug interactions, so today, we are going to talk more about must-know food and drug interactions to know for the pharmacy technician test.
+For the PTCB exam, pharmacy technicians are expected to know common examples of all three kinds of interaction.
+Elsewhere we discussed drug-drug interactions, so today we are going to take a closer look at must-know food and drug interactions to know for the pharmacy technician test.

 Disulfiram (Antabuse) is a drug used to treat alcoholism.
-It works by deterring alcoholics from drinking alcohol because, once the two are consumed together, disulfiram causes hangover-like effects in the patient – such as abdominal pain, nausea, and headache.
-Similarly, when metronidazole is consumed with alcohol, it too can trigger a “disulfiram-like” response.
+It deters alcoholics from drinking alcohol because once alcohol and the medicine are taken together, disulfiram causes hangover-like effects in the patient – such as abdominal pain, nausea, vomiting, and headache.

 One of the most asked drug interactions on the PTCB exam is about grapefruit juice and statins.

 Not all statins interact with grapefruit juice in the same way.
 Some statins – such as atorvastatin or simvastatin – interact with grapefruit juice to a greater extent than others – such as pravastatin and rosuvastatin, which only minimally interact with grapefruit juice.

 MAO inhibitors are used in the treatment of depression and anxiety, and include drugs such as: